 When comparing Sennheiser HD 650 vs Audio Technica ATH M50X, the Slant community recommends Sennheiser HD 650 for most people.
-In the question“What are the best headphone for music production, songs programming, and mixing?”
-Sennheiser HD 650 is ranked 1st while Audio Technica ATH M50X is ranked 3rd.
+In the question“What are the best headphones for music production, song programming, and mixing?”
+Sennheiser HD 650 is ranked 2nd while Audio Technica ATH M50X is ranked 3rd.
 The most important reason people chose Sennheiser HD 650 is:

 The sound signature is near neutral but with a little emphasis on the lower frequencies.
 The bass is slightly forward with good punch and tightness.
 Explosions will have good rumble, without overpowering the other frequencies.
 The mids are warm and clear, adding extra body to the sound.
 Game dialogue will be easy to hear.
 Highs have good clarity, but are not forward in any way, so harshness is minimized.